Visit nedairyinnovation.com for the most up-to-date version of this grant

 How to Apply

-- Review the full On-Farm Milk Storage & Handling Grant RFA (request for applications) for the application details and process when it becomes available in fall 2023.
+- Review the full On-Farm Milk Storage & Handling Grant RFA (request for applications) for the complete details on eligible projects/applicants and the full application process.

 - Register in WebGrants (may take up to two business days).

 - Complete your application in WebGrants using our Application Guide.
-Applications will reopen in fall 2023
+Application period: November 30, 2023 – January 18, 2024 at 2PM ET.

 Have a Question about this Grant?